Rachel Guy BSc MBACP (Accred)

 My integrative training has allowed me to study many of the different schools of therapy including the most commonly known, which you may already be aware of:

-Person-Centred – A non-direct approach empowering the client to explore their difficulties at their own pace, in an empathic, non-judgemental environment.
-Working within an unconditional, congruent relationship allows the client to explore and understand their sense of self.
+Person-Centred: A non-direct approach empowering the client to explore their difficulties at their own pace, in an empathic, non-judgemental environment.
+Working within an unconditional, congruent relationship allows the client to explore and understand their sense of self moving towards self-actualisation.

-Cognitive Behavioural Therapy (CBT) – Recognising how cognitions (thoughts) are affecting behaviours and ways in which these can be adjusted in order to replace with new, more productive ways of thinking and behaving.
+Cognitive Behavioural Therapy (CBT): Recognising how cognitions (thoughts) are affecting both feelings and behaviours and understanding ways in which these can be adjusted in order to replace with new, more productive ways of thinking, feeling and behaving.

 Existential – an opportunity to explore the challenges of our existence including the value and meaning of life and how we are affected by this concept, whilst exploring any adaptations in order for us to live a more authentic life.